 272 Snelling Av.
 S., St. Paul, 651-300-1503, hothandspie.com

-Chef/owner Rikki Giambruno and his staff are focusing their considerable talents on creating an ever-changing, serves-four meal (for example, mushroom pot pie with an endive salad and carrot cake), priced at around $50.
-"You know, homey, comforting stuff, the types of foods you want to eat during a stressful time," said Giambruno.
-"It's about creating healthy, nutritious meals for the community and keeping our staff supported, for as long as possible."
-The menu will be posted daily on the restaurant's website.
-Takeout, noon-8 p.m. daily.
+Chef/owner Rikki Giambruno and his staff are focusing their considerable talents on creating an ever-changing, serves-four meal (for example, chicken pot pie with an endive salad, roasted asparagus and vanilla custard), priced at around $50.
+“You know, homey, comforting stuff, the types of foods you want to eat during a stressful time,” said Giambruno.
+“It’s about creating healthy, nutritious meals for the community and keeping our staff supported, for as long as possible.”
+The menu will be posted daily on the restaurant’s website.
+Takeout, noon-8 p.m.
+Wed.-Sun.

 790 Grand Av., St. Paul, 651-478-1822, hyacinthstpaul.com

 Joan’s in the Park

 Check the website at this Highland Park gem for the changes-daily menu; last week it featured cider-brined roast chicken with mashed potatoes and Brussels sprouts, lobster toast, a 6-oz. filet mignon with mashed potatoes and sauteed mushrooms, maple- and tamari-glazed lamb ribs and brown butter bread pudding.
 Call and order before 4 p.m.
 Curbside, 5-7:15 p.m., Wed.-Sat.

 631 Snelling Av.
 S., St. Paul, 651-690-3297, joansinthepark.com